larylc/More-Chess-Webscraped-Data/README.md

 * [Countries](https://developers.google.com/public-data/docs/canonical/countries_csv)

 Because Google does not allow you to scrape their geographic data, I had to manually get the last 246 by manually copy and pasting google searches.

+For more information about prodigies see this [page](https://en.wikipedia.org/wiki/Chess_prodigy)